hriHEADER

 HHREC Middle School Human Rights Institute 2023

-The Holocaust & Human Rights Education Center hosted our 8th Annual Human Rights Institute for Middle School Student Leaders on November 15th, 16th and 17th at Congregation Emanu-El of Westchester in Rye, New York.
-Students and teachers from thirty public and private middle schools in the Lower Hudson-Westchester region attended.
 HHREC staff and area middle school teachers facilitated a breakout session on the themes of Respecting the Individual and How to Be an Upstander, and students met within groups to develop activities to implement in their schools.
-High School students from Byram Hills, Dobbs Ferry, John Jay (Katonah-Lewisboro) and Somers helped to facilitate the breakout sessions.
+High School students helped to facilitate the breakout sessions.

 The Institute began with a keynote presentation by Sheila Arnold, CEO and Lead Performer of History’s Alive!
 Ms. Arnold has also performed as a Regional Storyteller at Colonial Williamsburg, the Valley Forge Teacher Institute, and at conferences across the U.S.